Tom Nichols (footballer): Gillingham

 On 28 December 2022, it was announced that Nichols had signed for League Two's bottom club Gillingham for an undisclosed fee, officially joining the club on 1 January 2023.
 The fee was rumoured to be around £60,000.
 He made his debut against Hartlepool United on 14 January and scored Gillingham's first goal and assisted the second in a 2–0 victory.
+He scored in both of his following two appearances for the Gills, and also picked up a further assist, leading to his nomination for the League Two Player of the Month award for January, but again lost out, this time to Conor McAleny.
+He scored a further three goals in the club's remaining 20 league matches, as Gillingham finished 17th and 12 points clear of the relegation places.
+During the 2023–24 season, Nichols scored thrice across 32 appearances in all competitions for Gillingham prior to leaving the club.

+Mansfield Town

+Nichols joined Mansfield Town on an 18-month contract for an undisclosed fee on 1 February 2024.
+After making his debut as an 81st-minute substitute against Notts County on 3 February, and scored on his full debut in a 4–0 win over Forest Green Rovers on 10 February.
+He made 16 further appearances across the 2023–24 season, scoring twice, as Mansfield were promoted to League One following a 3rd-place league finish.

+Swindon Town

+On 10 January 2025, Nichols joined League Two club Swindon Town on loan for the remainder of the season.
+At the end of the season, he agreed to join the club on a permanent two-year contract upon the expiration of his Mansfield Town contract.

+Despite having been signed as an attacking player, Nichols found himself playing deeper in midfield during the early months of the 2025–26 season, notably impressing as a ball-winner.

 Style of play

 Nichols plays as a striker, with Nichols describing himself as "the platform to play off", adding that "they play up to me and I try to hold the ball up and get the team up the pitch".
 Peterborough United manager Grant McCann described Nichols as a "very good footballer", going on to say that "he moves well and links up play well".

+During his time with Swindon Town, Nichols found himself utilised as a midfielder.